-The VAR and AVAR are the 'video' match officials and assist the referee in accordance with the VAR protocol as determined by The IFAB.
+The VAR and AVAR are the 'video' match officials (VMOs) and assist the referee in accordance with the Laws of the Game and the VAR protocol.

 The match officials operate under the direction of the referee.
 In the event of undue interference or improper conduct, the referee will relieve them of their duties and make a report to the appropriate authorities.